opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:pyoldfunction:: cv.Add(src1, src2, dst, mask=None)-> None
 .. ocv:pyoldfunction:: cv.AddS(src, value, dst, mask=None)-> None

-    :param src1: First source array or a scalar.
+    :param src1: first input array or a scalar.

-    :param src2: Second source array or a scalar.
+    :param src2: second input array or a scalar.

-    :param dst: Destination array that has the same size and number of channels as the input array(s).
-The depth is defined by ``dtype`` or ``src1``/``src2``.
+    :param dst: output array that has the same size and number of channels as the input array(s); the depth is defined by ``dtype`` or ``src1``/``src2``.

-    :param mask: Optional operation mask, 8-bit single channel array, that specifies elements of the destination array to be changed.
+    :param mask: optional operation mask – 8-bit single channel array, that specifies elements of the destination array to be changed.

-    :param dtype: Optional depth of the output array.
-See the discussion below.
+    :param dtype: optional depth of the output array (see the discussion below).

-The function ``add`` computes:
+The function ``add`` calculates:

  *
     Sum of two arrays when both input arrays have the same size and the same number of channels: